 Teachers can plan a trip to the Staten Island Children’s Museum.
 Students learn through their hands-on experience, generated by their own curiosity and excitement.All programs are guided by a museum educator; connect with science, language arts, social studies, the arts and early childhood education; address New York City Scope and Sequence, Blueprint for Teaching and Learning in the Arts and Common Core Standards.
 Please download our Education Brochure for details about each of our school programs.

-Discounts are available for special education classes.
+Discounts are available for special education classes and title one schools.
 For more information or to book your visit, please contact our Reservationist at: 718-273-2060 ext.
 137 between 10:00am and 2:30pm.
 OR click this link to choose a program and submit the application form online.

 Teachers and administrators- please take advantage of us, use us in the best possible way.
 Tell us what you need and how we can help.
 We are a complement to what you do and we are always willing and eager to work with you to meet your goals.
 We offer orientations and familiarization tours for pre-service and in-service teachers, in-school residencies, grant partnerships, UPK relationships, and outreach programs.